odysseyofpigs/logger/README.md

 So far the program allows the user to log into the system if they have a profile, or create one if they desire.
 All user information is stored within a database file locally.
-The database is read using sqlite3 and so require the sqlite3 drivers.
+The database is read using sqlite3 and so require the sqlite3 drivers listed under dependencies.
+The program Creates [user]_log.txt files for each individual user within the system so that writes can be stored independently.

-Next step is to create [user]_log.txt files for each individual user within the system so that writes can be stored independently.
+Next step is to allow writes to a file from standard input.

 # Dependencies